Page top

 Japan

-Electrical Appliance and Material Safety Law
+Electrical Appliance and Material Safety Act

 Article 2 of the Ordinance Concerning Technical Requirements for Electrical Appliances and Materials specifies technical requirements harmonized with IEC standards on April 1, 2002.